Reproducing Medium's image zoom

 Structuring the plugin

-I’ll use ECMAScript 2015 as JavaScript standard and will compile it with a transpiler.
-The source code is located in the src
+I'll use ECMAScript 2015 as the JavaScript standard and compile it with a transpiler.
+The source code lives in the src folder, which Webpack converts to ES5 with Babel.
+This creates the minified version of the plugin in the dist directory.

 medium-zoom